 Landlocked Countries

-A landlocked country cannot access the ocean since the nearest coast is in another administrative unit.
+A landlocked country cannot directly access the ocean since the nearest coast is in another administrative unit.
 Every continent, except North America and Oceania, has landlocked countries, and the most significant include Bolivia, Switzerland, Austria, Kazakhstan, and Mongolia.
-Landlocked countries have transport costs, which are on average 50% higher than countries that are not.
+Landlocked countries have transport costs, which are, on average, 50% higher than countries that are not.
 If containerized imports are considered, landlocked countries have costs that are 85% higher than the world average.
 For landlocked countries in the developing world, the following issues are particularly prevalent:

 • Difficulties in accessing international markets and a dependency on the stability and openness of neighboring countries to ensure reliable access to international markets.